shiftan/simple_sagemaker/README.md

 - [task name] - the name of the **task** whose output is used as input
 - [output type] - the **task** output type, one of "model", "output", "state"

-Using the output of *task3* and the same `worker4.py` code, we can now run:
+Using the model output of *task3* and the same `worker4.py` code, we can now run:
 ```bash
 ssm -p simple-sagemaker-example-cli -t task5 -e worker4.py --iit bucket task3 model -o ./output/example5
 ```